sonic-net/SONiC/doc/mpls/MPLS_hld.md

   extern uint8_t		rtnl_route_nh_get_encap_mpls_ttl(struct rtnl_nexthop *);
 ```
 ##### IntfMgr
-IntfMgr is an existing daemon in SWSS container that monitors operations in CONFIG DB on INTERFACE and PORTCHANNEL_INTERFACE tables.
+IntfMgr is an existing daemon in SWSS container that monitors operations in CONFIG_DB on INTERFACE and PORTCHANNEL_INTERFACE tables.
-IntfMgr now additionally processes the "mpls" attribute and propagates this attribute to APPL DB.
+IntfMgr now additionally processes the "mpls" attribute and propagates this attribute to APPL_DB.

 ##### FPM Syncd
 FPM Syncd is an existing daemon in BGP container that monitors NetLink messages from the SONiC routing stack.
-FPM Syncd now additionally processes MPLS related Route and Next Hop information in the NetLink messages and sets this information in the APPL DB.
+New support has been added to FPM Syncd for MPLS to process MPLS related Route and Next Hop information in the NetLink messages and propagate this information in the APPL_DB.
 ###### Functions
 The following are new functions for fpmsyncd:
 ```
   /* Handler for rtnl messages with MPLS route */ void RouteSync::onLabelRouteMsg(int nlmsg_type, struct nl_object *obj);
-  /* Handler to process ECMP Weight information rtnl messages */ string RouteSync::getNextHopWt(struct rtnl_route *route_obj);
 ```
 ##### IntfsOrch
 IntfsOrch is an existing component of the OrchAgent daemon in the SWSS container.
 IntfsOrch monitors operations on Interface related tables in APPL_DB and converts those operations into SAI commands to manage the Router Interface object.

+For MPLS, IntfsOrch has been extended to detect the new per-RIF MPLS enable/disable attribute in the APPL_DB and propagate this attribute to the ASIC_DB via SAI_ROUTER_INTERFACE_ATTR_ADMIN_MPLS_STATE.
+This MPLS behavior parallels the existing IntfsOrch behavior for IPv4/IPv6 with SAI_ROUTER_INTERFACE_ATTR_ADMIN_IPV4_STATE and SAI_ROUTER_INTERFACE_ATTR_ADMIN_IPV6_STATE.
 ###### Functions
 The following are new functions for IntfsOrch:
 ```